Hale and Woodgreen

 9. Hatchet Green

 At the track junction and four-way post turn left, following the byway downhill to a track junction.
 Go straight ahead to join a footpath which turns right and uphill to Hale Farm.
 Cross a field through two gates to a large wooden hut.
 Continue ahead through the farm and a gate, following a shady path alongside a fenced field, with views of the tree avenue which extend across Hale Park to Hatchett Lodge.
 At the next two track junctions turn left to continue following the gravel track to a wide metal gate by a thatched cottage and onto Hatchet Green.

 10. Right through the meadow

 Turn right through the meadow at the AVP sign post near the woodland edge.
-Turn left off the path to cross a plank bridge and continue uphill through the meadow.
-Turn left to follow a track uphill past a house to a track junction.
-Turn right and retrace your steps back along Lodge Drove to Woodfalls bus stop.
+Turn left off the path to a small woodland and continue uphill through the gate and on to follow a track uphill past small cottages to a track junction.
+Turn right and retrace your steps back along Lodge Drove to Woodfalls.

 Download our walking app

 Our free walking app features points of interest and photographs.